 The Administration Community is the engine behind the machine of the Navy.
 Without the specialties of the Admin Community, the Navy would not function the way it does today.
 Here are a few of the jobs in this rating:

-LN - Legalmen (Paralegals) provide legal assistance to fellow sailors in a variety of areas, and prepare records for such proceedings as courts-martial and courts of inquiry, and assist personnel in filing claims, and conducting their investigations.
+- LN—Legalmen (Paralegals) provide legal assistance to fellow sailors in a variety of areas and prepare records for such proceedings as courts-martial and courts of inquiry.
+They also assist personnel in filing claims and conducting their investigations.

-MC - Mass Communications Specialists are the public relations representatives of the Navy.
-They write, edit and produce news articles, shoot and edit video, layout and design content online and in print, manage and conduct interviews, and act as public affairs offers
+- MC—Mass Communications Specialists are the public relations representatives of the Navy.
+They write, edit, and produce news articles; shoot and edit video; layout and design content online and in print; manage and conduct interviews; act as public affairs officers.

-YN - Yeoman (Administration) are responsible for a variety of personnel administration tasks, such as maintaining records and official publications, and performing administrative functions for legal proceedings, such as preparing briefs and other documentation.
+- YN—Yeomen (Administration) are responsible for a variety of personnel administration tasks, such as maintaining records and official publications and performing administrative functions for legal proceedings, such as preparing briefs and other documentation.

-AG - Trained in meteorology and oceanography, an Aerographer's Mate (Weather and Oceanography) measure and monitor conditions such as air pressure, humidity and wind speed, and then distribute the information to aircraft, ships and shore facilities.
+- AG—Trained in meteorology and oceanography, an Aerographer's Mate (Weather and Oceanography) measures and monitors conditions such as air pressure, humidity, and wind speed, and then distributes the information to aircraft, ships, and shore facilities.